 - User Themes

-Now, these are mostly objective choices and really doesn’t matter as long as you are comfortable with the tools you choose.
+Now, these are mostly objective choices and really don’t matter as long as you are comfortable with the tools you choose.
 Below are my choices for some of the important categories for development.
 I’m not including obvious things like Vim, Git, NodeJS, Docker, Kubernetes, etc.

 Shell: This is one of the most important for a developer.
 I use ZSH along with the awesome Oh My ZSH as my shell.
-Now, this won’t be complete without some nice plugins and theme.
+Now, this won’t be complete without some nice plugins and themes.
 I use powerlevel9k theme with some customizations.
 I also use zsh-autosuggestions, git, docker, docker-compose, autojump, zsh-syntax-highlighting, dnf, and npm plugins for Oh My ZSH.
 Here is my

 powerlevel9k.
 So I think I’m gonna use